micro/services/holidays/README.md

 # Holidays Service

-List holidays observed in a country or regions within that country.
+List holidays observed in a country.
+Holidays may be at the country or region level.

 Holiday types are:
 - Public - public holiday